4 Phases of Risk & Reward for Emerging Tech

 In this phase the new thing is becoming more commonly understood and accessible, easier to use.

 • Risks are tapering to be more in line with risks present in the existing status quo.
+By this time, stable laws and regulations have emerged, which give more conservative participants confidence that they understand the rules of the road, and how they can succeed.

 • Rewards are commonly recognized as significantly better than what is available from the status quo, and there is enough of a track record to give consumers and regulators confidence on this point.
+Companies and consultants begin to formulate strategies for harnessing the new tech for competitive advantage.
+Adoption accelerates as companies or individuals fear they will be marginalized or left out of the "big new thing."

 Phase 4: Absorption